mila-iqia/milabench/docs/Contributing/process.rst

 .. code-block:: yaml

-   milabench resolve myconfig.yaml > RFP.yaml
+   milabench tools resolve myconfig.yaml > RFP.yaml

 3. Prepare a container for your RFP